SeyedHamidreza/cognitive_robotics_manipulation/README.md

 gripper perceives the environment through an RGB-D camera.
 The experimental setup for this assignment is shown in the following figure.
 This setup is very useful to extensively evaluate different object grasping approaches.

-***In this assignment, we are pursuing three main goals:*** (i) learning about at least two deep visual grasping approaches, (ii) evaluating and comparing their performances in three scenarios: isolated, packed, and pile (see scenarios below); (iii) investigating the usefulness of formulating object grasping as an object-agnostic problem for general purpose tasks.
-You can also use this setup to develop your final course project.
+***In this assignment, we are pursuing three main goals:*** (i) learning about at least two deep visual grasping approaches, (ii) evaluating and comparing their performances in three scenarios: isolated, packed, and pile (see a video of each scenario above); (iii) investigating the usefulness of formulating object grasping as an object-agnostic problem for general purpose tasks. ***You can also use this setup to develop your final course project***.

 <p align="center">